 Just like smartphones, router manufacturers are constantly implementing new and more powerful wireless standards (IEEE protocols) as technology becomes more advanced.
 That’s why we have standards like 802.11g, 802.11n, and 802.11ac — these aren’t just random numbers, they are a description of router capabilities.

 The latest standard is 802.11ax, now more popularly known as Wi-Fi 6.
 New routers will be Wi-Fi 6 compatible, and the latest rounds of smartphones and other mobile devices will launch with Wi-Fi 6 compatibility.
-This new version adds a slew of updates and reworked protocols to help improve speed, reliability, and security, and even help you extend device battery life.
+This new version adds a slew of updates and reworked protocols to help improve speed, reliability, and security, and it even helps you extend device battery life.
+It also has features like MU-MIMO, which can increase network performance for specific mobile devices with a dedicated connection.

 Remember, you should always take manufacturers’ speed declarations with a grain of salt.
 For example, many manufacturers list “theoretical” maximum bandwidth on their boxes.
 You’ll see anything from 350Mb/sec to 3,500Mb/sec (megabits per second), but you’ll rarely see throughput that high in realistic environments in which walls, doors, appliances, and other barriers separate your router from its client devices.